luchiniatwork/graal-clj/README.md

 The interesting bit about the `parition` function is that it takes a `pred` function to decide how to partition and we are sending Clojure's `odd?` function to do its thing (wrapped by `proxy-fn`).

+## Dealing with Node core modules

+Graal's JavaScript runtime does not carry Node JS's core modules (such as `process`, `http`, `fs`, etc.) This might make some packages challenging to use if you don't shim those modules in.

+Luckly, the JavaScript community is constantly hacking shims and mocks for these modules.
+A good list can be found [here][core-shims].

+Do refer to `graal-clj`'s unit tests for examples.

 ## Running Tests